 The permittee shall provide the following notifications to the NDEQ:

 The date construction, reconstruction, or modification commenced as defined in Chapter 1.
-Notification shall be received by NDEQ no later than 30 days after such date and include a summary description and whether the requirement to commence construction was met through (Title 129, Chapter 17, Section 012):
+Notification shall be received by NDEQ no later than 30 days after such date and include a summary description of the event associated with the commencement of construction.
+The permitte may use either of the following to determine that construction commenced (Title 129, Chapter 17, Section 012):

 (a) Initiating physical on-site construction activities of a permanent nature that meet the definition of “begin actual construction” or